BakaFT/FakePromotion/README.md

 If u do not have npm installed.
 Try the pre-built version in this folder, it will show a promotion to Challenger animation seconds later after the LCU starts up.

+# Tips on dev

+Fake Arena mode ranking can be done by this way too :)